tarekmonjur/design-principles-patterns/readme.md

 ## The Builder Pattern:

-Seperate the construction of a complex object from its representation so that the same construction process can create different representations.
+Separate the construction of a complex object from its representation so that the same construction process can create different representations.

-This pattern concerned with encapsulating the complexities of how we build an individual object.
+This pattern is concerned with encapsulating the complexities of how we build an individual object.

 ### Builder pattern diagram: